peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 **Returns:**

-* A CBOR object where each element of the given array is copied to a new array, or CBORObject.Null if the value is null.
+* A CBOR object where each element of the specified array is copied to a new array, or CBORObject.Null if the value is null.

 ### FromObject

-    @Deprecated public static CBORObject FromObject(CBORObject[] array) Generates a CBOR object from an array of CBOR objects.
+    @Deprecated public static CBORObject FromObject(CBORObject[] array)

+Generates a CBOR object from an array of CBOR objects.

 **Parameters:**